-Former Scottish first minister Salmond cleared of sex charges
+Former Scottish First Minister Salmond cleared of sex charges

-Salmond -- one of Britain's most recognizable politicians who since stepping down has worked as a chatshow host on Russia Today -- showed little emotion as the verdicts were returned.
-He spoke only to thank two court security officers and the judge, Leeona Dorrian, according to an AFP reporter in court.
+Salmond, 65, was found not guilty by a jury at the High Court in Edinburgh of 12 charges including attempted rape, sexual assault and indecent assault.
+A charge of sexual assault with intent to rape was found not proven.
+Salmond, who led the devolved Scottish government for seven years until 2014 and helped drive growing support for Scottish independence as leader of the Scottish National Party (SNP), had denied any wrongdoing.

-Outside court, he told reporters his faith in Scottish justice had been restored, thanking the jury, the courts, his legal team, friends, family and the public for messages of support.
-He promised that evidence that could not be put before the court would eventually come out but as the country faced up to the coronavirus outbreak, that would be done at a later date.
+During the trial he said some of his behaviour had been inappropriate but he had not broken the law.
+"Obviously above all I would like to thank my friends and family for standing by me over the last two years," an emotional Salmond, widely credited with helping push support for secession to record levels, said outside court.

-"Whatever nightmare I've been in over the last two years is as of nothing compared to the nightmare every single one of us is living through," he said in a brief statement.
-"People are dying.
-Many more are going to die...
-My strong, strong advice to you is to go home, those who can and are able to take care of your families.
-And God helps us all."
-Salmond was originally charged with two counts of indecent assault, 10 of sexual assault, attempted rape and a sexual assault with intent to rape.
+"Whatever nightmare I've been in over these last two years is as of nothing compared to the nightmare that every single one of us is currently living through," he said in reference to the coronavirus crisis.
+"People are dying, many more are going to die.
+God help us all."

-But the judge formally acquitted him of one charge of sexual assault after prosecutors offered no evidence during the trial.
-The prosecution alleged the offenses were committed at various locations across Scotland between June 2008 and November 2014.
+In 2018, Salmond took legal action against the Scottish devolved government, now led by his successor Nicola Sturgeon, over how it handled a complaints process against him in a sexual harassment case.
+He won a judicial review in January last year over how that case was handled by the Scottish government when it conceded it had acted unlawfully in probing the harassment claims.

-The most serious allegation of attempted rape is said to have happened in June 2014 at the first minister's official Bute House residence in Edinburgh.
-The jury returned not guilty verdicts on 12 of the charges, including the alleged attempted rape, and not proven on one charge of assault with intent to rape.
+That case has pitted the two most popular figures in the Scottish independence movement against one another and a dispute has continued to simmer between two factions in the SNP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)